RakhithJK/dotnet-vscode-csharp-wiki/Remote-Debugging-On-Linux-Arm.md

 ## Build and Deploy
 * Run `dotnet publish -r linux-arm`
 * Copy all the files under `bin/Debug/netcoreapp2.1/linux-arm/publish/` to `linux-arm`.
-* Test your application by running the standalone executable
+* Test your application by running the standalone executable `MyConsoleApp`.
     ```bash
     $ ./MyConsoleApp
     ```